- Alumni Overview

 To provide scholarship assistance to the many students who are drawn to the law school because of our clinical program, to support the costs of litigation, and to increase outreach to the low-income citizens of local communities, we need to expand funding for the clinics.
 The Clinic Fund supports all of the school’s clinics, especially the collaborative activities of individual clinics.
 To name an individual clinic requires a minimum gift of $5 million.

 The Child Advocacy Clinic serves the needs of children and families who are at risk and living in poverty in Newark and the surrounding areas, and educates law students to be thoughtful and highly skilled practitioners.
-The advocacy in which the CAC is involved includes obtaining or maintaining Supplemental Security Income (SSI) benefits for children (federal public assistance for persons with disabilities), securing needed therapeutic and medical interventions for children, and assisting kinship caregivers in meeting the legal financial, and educational needs of the children in their care.
+The CAC is involved in advocacy including obtaining or maintaining Supplemental Security Income (SSI) benefits for children (federal public assistance for persons with disabilities), securing needed therapeutic and medical interventions for children, and assisting kinship caregivers in meeting the legal, financial, and educational needs of the children in their care.
 In addition, the CAC is the law guardian (attorney) for several abused and neglected children who are residing in foster care, many of whom are children with disabilities.

-The Constitutional Litigation Clinic, one of our oldest and most well-recognized clinics, engages students in large scale impact litigation.
-Since its founding in 1970, it has handled ground-breaking lawsuits, most recently in the application of international human rights law in the domestic setting in the Jama case, and in bringing to light the potential unreliability of electronic voting machines.
+The Constitutional Rights Clinic engages in impact litigation in the area of individual civil liberties and civil rights, as protected in the constituions of the United States and the State of New Jersey.
+Formed out of the Constitutional Litigation Clinic, one of our oldest and most-recognized clinics, it has handled ground-tbreaking lawsuits, most recently in the application of international human rights law in the domestic setting in the Jama case, and in bringing to light the potential unreliability of electronic voting machines.